 But there is a surprising trend emerging.
 The vinyl record is slowly making a comeback as a popular means of music storage.
 Over 14 million vinyl records were sold in the United States alone in 2017, the highest recorded figures for the physical format since 1991.
 Of course, that number does look small compared to the 1 trillion songs that are played via music streaming every year.
 But vinyl record sales are on the rise in many parts of the world.
 Why could this be?
 Maybe it’s because there’s something innately human about the need to touch and feel our art.
 Maybe it serves as a lasting physical marker of the relationship between the listener and the artist.
 Maybe we just really like collecting things!

 Meanwhile, it is also fascinating that in just 150 years, we have gone from storing music on wax cylinders to having our music exist in a stream of ones and zeroes on a digital ‘cloud’.
 Who knows where we could be in another 150 years.
 The future is full of limitless possibilities.
+Do you know the different types of music genres?

 Love reading about music?
 Here are some more articles that you should check out: